Yemini-Lab/NeuroPAL_ID/README.md

 #### Segmentation Dependencies

-If you're using an uncompiled version of NeuroPAL_ID, [Python 3.9+](https://www.python.org/downloads/)* must be installed for segmentation to work.
-You will also need to either run `pip install -r requirements.txt` in the `NeuroPAL_ID` directory or install the following dependencies yourself:
+If you're using an uncompiled version of NeuroPAL_ID, [Python 3.9+](https://www.python.org/downloads/)\* must be installed for segmentation to work.
+You will also need to either run `pip install -r requirements.txt` in the `NeuroPAL_ID` directory or install the following dependencies yourself\*\*:

 - matplotlib==3.5.0
 - numpy==1.23.4